hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 ### User Chaincode

-There is a second chaincode which includes simplistic user management functionalities.
-These functionalities are:
+The user management chaincode creates ten (10) user accounts by default for the application chaincode selected above.
+The implemented user-related functions are:

 - UserExists
 - CreateUser